caglaralkan/MDEF/docs/term2/08-Design Studio II.md

 So far, I have tried to focus on potential collaborations and interventions in order to come together with communities that support maker spaces and urban productivity practices.
 Specifically, the organization 'Caixa d'Eines y Feines' strives to contribute to and support individuals who are curious about becoming makers, not only by providing them with equipment but also by organizing workshops and facilitating gatherings to encourage sharing of experiences.
 In my opinion, these gatherings are the first steps in building communities.

-Firstly, the main idea is “democratization and accesibility of production” which can be done by hacking the monopoly on production/manufacturing.
+Firstly, the main idea is “democratization and accessibility of production” which can be done by hacking the monopoly on production/manufacturing.
 At this point it is compulsory to support DIY projects by easily accessible equipment, materials and alternatives making-production methods.

 Additionally, I made some searches on the concept of transformation of the personal and collective working spaces into places to support the idea of urban productivity.
-Growing something -urban farming- or recycle/upcycle materials and resources (especially water) cardboard, wood, metals...
+Growing something -urban farming- or recycle/up-cycle materials and resources (especially water) cardboard, wood, metals...
 And generating projects to use those resources efficiently.

 “Social making - A collective open-ending recipe-manual concept”